 The creator economy’s bright future is best exemplified by the success of underrepresented creators, historically victims of bias and tokenization at the hands of institutions.
 Many are now accessing equally underrepresented audiences hungry for faces that look like theirs and content that reflects their lived experiences.

-Early in their careers, Colin and Samir pieced together multiple opportunities to build their career as creators—designing stickers, building websites, making content for others.
-This hustle eventually bought them freedom to choose projects that bring true value to their brand and audience.
 “Do whatever it takes to make stuff,” says Samir.
 “If someone’s going to pay you to make stuff, do that.
 Literally just create—that’s who you are.
 Keep making and you’ll find your path.”
 And, as your influence grows, make sure your independence grows with it.

 Illustrations by Brian Stauffer